Olezhich/CueTools/README.md

 Parsing **Cue Sheets** (`.cue` files) into `Pydantic` data models and validating fields\
 Serialising data models into **Cue Sheets** (`.cue` files)

+> **Note**: This is an independent Python library.
+The name *cuetools* reflects the purpose of the library (handling CUE files) and is not intended to imply any association with other projects of the same name.

 ## Features

-- Parse `.cue` files into structured Python objects
+- Parse `.cue` files into `Pydantic` models with built-in validation
 - Generate `.cue` file content from data
 - Simple and intuitive API like `json` standard library
 - Lightweight — no external dependencies other than `Pydantic`
+- Fully type-annotated — compatible with `MyPy`
 - Supports Python 3.10+

 ## Cue Sheet specification